BARICHARA

 The path is named El Camino Real and begins in Barichara on the corner of calle 4 and carrera 10.

 The walk is mostly downhill with just a few moderate uphill sections and can be comfortably done in an hour and a half.
 The path is of good quality and is easy to follow.
-At a couple of places along the path women sometimes sit at the gate of their houses waiting to sell drinks and snacks to passers-by.

 The walk is very enjoyable and highly recommended.
-And the destination isn't half bad either.
+And the destination isn't half bad either!

-Return from Barichara to Colombia Travel Guide homepage
+Return from Barichara to Homepage

 New!
 Comments